Investors raise concerns about migrant workers' rights in Gulf

 The group also raised concerns about employers withholding migrant workers' passports and the impact the economic fallout of the COVID-19 pandemic has had on migrant workers.

-Shell RDSa.L, Spanish construction firm Acciona ANA.MC, French construction firm Vinci SGEF.PA and Wyndham Hotels WH.N told Reuters they were committed to protecting human rights.
+Shell RDSa.L, Spanish construction firm Acciona ANA.MC, French construction firm Vinci SGEF.PA, Hyatt H.Nand Wyndham Hotels WH.N told Reuters they were committed to protecting human rights and had policies designed to safeguard workers.

-Shell, Acciona and Vinci said their policies forbid charging workers recruitment fees and that they conduct audits on worker welfare.
+Shell, Acciona and Vinci said those policies did not allow charging recruitment fees to workers and that they review worker welfare.
 Wyndham said it was not aware of any malpractice in any of its hotels.

-Vinci said guaranteeing a fair recruitment process in many regions was challenging and that the company had to be vigilant to safeguard workers.
+Vinci said it was challenging to guarantee a fair recruitment process in many regions and that the company had to be vigilant to safeguard workers.

 Amnesty International Campaigner Ella Knight said the Gulf's migrant workers had long faced problems including not being paid, late payment of wages, forced labour, dangerous working conditions and overcrowded, unsanitary accommodation.